 You can see from the output that the image is unchanged.

 When reading a color image file, OpenCV imread() reads as a Numpy array ndarray of row (height) x column (width) x color (3).
 The order of color is BGR (blue, green, red).

-Please one thing to note here is that OpenCV is BGR, Pillow is RGB.
+Please, one thing to note here is that OpenCV is BGR, and Pillow is RGB.